In the US, termites cause around $5 Billion in damage each year.

 Seal the holes on the outer side of the house.

 Inspect the foundation of your house at regular intervals.
-See if there are any mud tubes which are used by termites to reach a source of food.
+See if there are any mud tubes that are used by termites to reach a source of food.
 Check if the wood sounds hollow.
 Look for cracked or bubbling paint.

 Termites can chew away things and cause damage silently without being detected.
 So it is necessary to take preventive steps and keep them away from your building.